robfatland/nexus/cloud/aws.md

 ## Aspirational

-Repeat this process on the Kopah system
+- Repeat this process on the Kopah system.
+- Link back to and forward from `environments` so Jupyter set up is called back

 ## Overview